Birth Control Overview (cont.)

 It prevents pregnancy by acting as a barrier to the passage of semen into the cervix.
 Once in position, the diaphragm provides effective contraception for 6 hours.
 After that time, if you have not removed the diaphragm, you will add fresh spermicide with an applicator.
 After intercourse, the diaphragm must be left in place for at least 6 hours after sex but not more than 24 hours.

-is a soft cup-shaped latex device that fits over the base of a woman’s cervix.
+The cervical cap is a soft cup-shaped latex device that fits over the base of a woman’s cervix.
 It is smaller than a diaphragm and may be harder to insert.
 It too must be fitted by your doctor because it comes in different sizes.
 Its use is derived from the eighteenth- to twentieth-century European practice of placing the rind of a lemon or small orange against the cervix prior to intercourse.

 A groove along the inner circumference of the rim improves the seal between the inner rim of the cap and the base of the cervix.
 Spermicide is needed to fill the cap one third full prior to its insertion.
 It is inserted as long as 8 hours before sexual activity and can be left in place for as long as 48 hours.